 Be sure to check the PubNub developer site frequently so you don’t miss a new version update!

 Or, if you’d like to jump into the sample app right away, you can download it from GitHub.

 If you use the “clone project from GitHub” feature in Android Studio, the Git url for the sample app is:

 Once you’ve set up the sample application, you’ll want to update the publish and subscribe keys in the Constants class.
 These are the keys you created when you made a new account and PubNub application in previous steps.
 Make sure to update these keys, or the app won’t work!

 As with any Android app, there are 2 main portions of the project – the Android code (written in Java), and the resource files (written in XML).

-The Java code contains 2 Activities, plus packages for each major feature: Pub/Sub messaging, Presence, and Multiplexing.
+The Java code contains 2 Activities, plus packages for each major feature: Realtime Messaging, Presence, and Multiplexing.

 The resource XML files include layouts for each activity, fragments for the 3 tabs, list row layouts for each data type, and a menu definition with a single option for “logout.”

 Whatever you need to do to modify this app, chances are you’ll just need to tweak some Java code or resources.
 In rare cases, you might add some additional dependencies in the